MicrosoftDocs/customer-insights/ci-docs/audience-insights/connect-power-query.md

 1. You can also transform your data.
 Select an entity to edit or transform.
 Use the options in the Power Query window to apply transformations.
 Each transformation gets listed under **Applied steps**.
 Power Query provides numerous pre-built transformation options.
 For more information, see [Power Query Transformations](/power-query/power-query-what-is-power-query#transformations).

-1. You can add additional entities to your data source by selecting **Get data** in the **Edit queries** dialog.

    We recommend you use the following transformations:

    - If you're ingesting data from a CSV file, the first row often contains headers.
-Go to **Transform table** and select **Use headers as first row**.
+Go to **Transform** and select **Use first row as headers**.
    - Ensure the data type is set appropriately.
+For example, for date fields, select a date type.

+1. To add additional entities to your data source in the **Edit queries** dialog, go to **Home** and select **Get data**.

 1. Select **Save** at the bottom of the Power Query window to save the transformations.
 After saving, you'll find your data source on **Data** > **Data sources**.